Urinary tract infection: Urinary catheters

 Urinary catheterization increases the risk for urinary tract infections.
-The risk of bacteriuria (bacteria in the urine) is between three and six percent per day and prophylactic antibiotics are not effective in decreasing symptomatic infections.
-The risk of an associated infection occurs linearly for enteric bacteria, and can be decreased by catheterizing only when necessary, using aseptic technique for insertion, and maintaining unobstructed closed drainage of the catheter.
+The risk of bacteriuria (bacteria in the urine) is between three and six percent per day, and prophylactic antibiotics are not effective in decreasing symptomatic infections.
+The risk of an associated infection can be decreased by catheterizing only when necessary, using aseptic technique for insertion, and maintaining unobstructed closed drainage of the catheter.

 Male scuba divers using condom catheters and female divers using external catching devices for their dry suits are also susceptible to urinary tract infections.

 Others

 A predisposition for bladder infections may run in families.
 This is believed to be related to genetics.
 Other risk factors include diabetes, being uncircumcised, and having a large prostate.
 In children UTIs are associated with vesicoureteral reflux (an abnormal movement of urine from the bladder into ureters or kidneys) and constipation.

-Persons with spinal cord injury are at increased risk for urinary tract infection in part because of chronic use of catheter, and in part because of voiding dysfunction.
+Persons with spinal cord injury are at increased risk for urinary tract infection in part because of chronic use of a catheter, and in part because of voiding dysfunction.
 It is the most common cause of infection in this population, as well as the most common cause of hospitalization.